nvaccess/nvda/devDocs/hidBrailleTechnicalNotes.md

 To set the value of particular controls on the device:
 * Create an output report by allocating a block of memory of size OutputReportByteLength from the device's HIDP_CAPS structure, using something like `malloc`.
 * Set the report ID (the first byte) to the report ID found in the `HIDP_VALUE_CAPS` structure for the value/s you want to set.
-This obviusly means you can only set values who share the same report ID in a single report.
+This obviously means you can only set values who share the same report ID in a single report.
 * Set the data for the values using functions such as `HidP_SetUsageValue` or `HidP_SetUsageValuesArray`.
 * Send the report to the device using `WriteFile`.
 The size in bytes sent must be equal to the `OutputReportByteLength` of the device's `HIDP_CAPS` structure.